hapax/hapax.github.io/assets/chandra.md

-If we take Bohr's model of the atom, and strip away the complexities of different orbits, we end up with a *single* orbit on which we can put as many electrons as we like, provided they have different wavelengths.
+If we take Bohr's model of the atom, and strip away the complexities of different orbits, we end up with a *single* orbit on which we can put as many electrons as we like.
-Doing this on three separate circles, we get a surprisingly good model of old stars!
+Doing this three times gives a surprisingly good model of a white dwarf!
+The Pauli exclusion principle repels electrons from each other, but at some point, gravity is strong enough to overcome this repulsion.
+The Chandrasekhar limit is the point at which this happens.